 Susan Smith uses Buzzword Bingo to lighten the classroom mood.

 R. Stolfa's adaptation of the Buzzword Bingo page.
+DEFUNCT

 Tom Davis's Buzzword Bingo, formerly at SGI.
 A little C program (source available) put on the web in 1996.
 Moved to Chris Pirazzi's personal page, where Chris has lovingly preserved Tom Davis's original code.